WangZihan-TBSI/zh-wang.top/content/authors/admin/_index.md

     url: https://me.berkeley.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include soft robot and flexible sensor.
+bio: My research interests include sensing systems and data solutions for embodied AI.
 Welcome to contact me.

 # Interests to show in About widget
 interests: